timhay68/secure-aws-config/README.md

 This annotation should be applied to a class field to which you wish to bind an entry's value from AWS Secrets Manager.
 See above for an example of how to use this annotation.

-`@AwsSecret` has one required parameter: `secretName`, which should be set to the key to an entry in AWS Secrets Manager.
+`@AwsSecret` has one required parameter: `secretKey`, which should be set to the key to an entry in AWS Secrets Manager.

-The value for `secretName` is the key to an entry in the secret named by the `secure-aws-config.secrets.secretName` property.
+The value for `secretKey` is the key to an entry in the secret named by the `secure-aws-config.secrets.secretName` property.

 ### Providing AWS Credentials
 In order for the respective SDKs to be able to execute their API calls, credentials must be provided for a role or user